GoogleCloudPlatform/anthos-samples/anthos-vmruntime/README.md

 ### Check the VM creation status

-Creation of the VM requires two resources to be created: `VirtualMachineDisk` and `VirtualMachine`. `VirtualMachineDisk` is the _persistent disk_ where the contents of the **VM image** is imported into and is made bootable from.
+Creation of the VM requires two resources to be created: `VirtualMachineDisk` and `VirtualMachine`.

+- `VirtualMachineDisk` is the _persistent disk_ where the contents of the **VM image** is imported into and is made bootable from.
+The `VirtualMachineDisk` wraps around the `DataVolume` resource which can be used to monitor progress of the import.

-`VirtualMachine` is the **VM template** created based off of the image.
+- `VirtualMachine` is the **VM template** created based off of the image.
+Creation of a `VirtualMachine`, automatically triggers the creation of a `VirtualMachineInstance` resource which represents a _RUNNING_ instance of a VM.
 The `VirtualMachineDisk` is mounted into the `VirtualMachine` before the VM is booted up.
-Creation of a `VirtualMachine`, automatically triggers the creation of a `VirtualMachineInstance` resource which represents a _RUNNING_ instance of a VM.

 - Check the status of the `VirtualMachineDisk`.
     ```sh